bjucps/cps110-thinkcspy/_sources/Dictionaries/Aliasingandcopying.rst

    copy; dictionary
    dictionary; alias and copy

-Aliasing and Copying
+Aliasing and copying
 --------------------

 Because dictionaries are mutable, you need to be aware of aliasing (as we saw with lists).
 Whenever two variables refer to the same dictionary object, changes to one affect the other.
 For example, ``opposites`` is a dictionary that contains pairs of opposites.

-.. activecode:: ch12_dict11
+.. activecode:: ac10_4_1

     opposites = {'up': 'down', 'right': 'wrong', 'true': 'false'}
     alias = opposites